Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![XSS](/assets/images/Coffe%20Shop/Coffe%20XSS%20example.png)

-Great, our first finding is the XSS vulnerability.
-I also noticed the URL is also may be vulnerable to XSS attacks as it directly reflects what's in the URL
+Great, our first finding is this XSS vulnerability.
+The URL is also vulnerable to XSS attacks as it directly reflects what's in the URL

 ![XSS2](/assets/images/Coffe%20Shop/URL%20Reflected%20back%20at%20us.png)

 {% include tip.html content="Input sanitization & encoding user input can help prevent this types of attacks." %}

-let's try manipulating the URL with a simple sql injection statement
+This web application must store data in a database.
+Let's attempt to manipulate the URL with a simple [SQL](https://aws.amazon.com/what-is/sql/) injection statement

 ```sql
 coffee.php?coffee=1' or 1=1-- -